carmecorbi/LBM_RID/README.md

 * Moves the model to the selected device.
 * Runs the model in evaluation mode.

-## Notes

-* GPU execution is recommended.
-* Images are automatically converted to RGB format.
-* The model internally processes images in the latent space using its VAE encoder and decoder.
-* The output image is automatically saved as a PNG file.

-## Citation

-If you use this repository in your research, please cite the corresponding LBM publication.

 ## License

 See the `LICENSE` file for licensing information.